Kegerators or Glycol Beer Systems – Which is Better?

 • Most stylish towers is only available in 6-or-8 faucets, so for those interested in a larger product offering, you’ll be limited to the double-pedestal tower.

-Photo of Micro Matic Air-Cooled Mini Mushroom Tower
+Photo of Air-Cooled Mini Mushroom Tower

-Photo of Micro Matic Air-Cooled Mini Mushroom Tower
+Example of Air-Cooled Mini Mushroom Tower

 Photo of Double Pedestal Air-Cooled Draft Beer Tower